telus/tds-community/packages/BlockQuote/BlockQuote.md

 ### Usage Criteria

-- use to highlight text to the user.
+- Use to highlight text to the user
-- if using as a quote, always attribute a name to your quote
+- If using as a quote, always attribute a name to your quote
-- always include the correct quotation marks for EN (“”) and FR («»)
+- Always include the correct quotation marks for EN (“”) and FR («»)
-- if you’re quoting from an external source, include the source as a hyperlink
+- If you’re quoting from an external source, include the source as a hyperlink
-- if using a link within `BlockQuote`, use `Link` from `@tds/core-link`
+- If using a link within `BlockQuote`, use `Link` from `@tds/core-link`
-- indicate cuts to quotes with ellipses (...) and edits with square brackets `[`...`]`
+- Indicate cuts to quotes with ellipses (...) and edits with square brackets `[`...`]`

 ```jsx
 <BlockQuote>